Application Requirements for EdD Students

 Thank you for your interest in enrolling in the Doctor of Education (EdD) program at the Pitt School of Education.
 Our program is committed to helping leaders in education reach the next level, as they work to transform education for the greater good.

 February 1.
-Applications received after February 1 may be considered, only if space is available.
+Applications received after February 1 will be considered if space is available.

 Program Start Date